 Hotels near Milan Christmas Market

 Even though Milan is a relatively expensive destination, all budgets are catered to so you can easily stick to a low budget or spoil yourself with a little luxury.
-Read our guide to hotels near Milan Christmas Market to find a hotel or apartment in Milan that suits your needs and travel style.

 Milan Christmas Market Specialities

 - Panettone – The number one Christmas specialty in Milan is its world-famous panettone.
-This sweet bread-like cake has been around since the 15th century and is best when made with candied fruit and served with butter or Nutella and accompanied with a shot of espresso or sparkling wine.
+This sweet bread-like cake has been around since the 15th century and is best when made with candied fruit and served with butter or Nutella and accompanied by a shot of espresso or sparkling wine.

-- Casserole – Perfect for cold winter nights, Milanese slow cooked specialties include ossobuco, minestrone (vegetarian) and cassoeula.
+- Casserole – Perfect for cold winter nights, Milanese slow-cooked specialties include ossobuco, minestrone (vegetarian) and cassoeula.

 - Cotoletta alla Milanese – A classic dish from Milan, a large breaded veal chop is typically cooked in clarified butter and served with a tomato salad.